-Procedures for Handling a Request For Reconsideration of Materials
+Procedures for Handling a Request for Reconsideration of Materials

-All requests for reconsideration should be handled in the following manner:
+All Requests for Reconsideration should be handled in the following manner:

-- All requests are referred to the Library Media Specialist Initially the Library Media Specialist will: - Supply the requesting person with a copy of the library's Selection Policy. - Supply the requesting person with the library's Request For Reconsideration of Materials form and ask that the form be completed. - Ask that the completed form be returned to and discussed with the Library Media Specialist - After the completed form has been returned and discussed, the Library Media Specialist will discuss the request with a committee assigned by the Principal, to read or review the material, to reexamine the reviews and determine any action to be taken. - The Principal will notify the person making the request of the action taken. - If the issue remains unresolved to the satisfaction of all parties, it will be referred to the Superintendent to present an appeal to the BOE for a final decision or a recommendation.
+- All requests are referred to the Library Media Specialist Initially the Library Media Specialist will: - Supply the requesting person with a copy of the library's Selection Policy. - Supply the requesting person with a rationale for the item's inclusion in the library collection using the Acquisition Criteria and Selection Tools outlined in Regulation#6563 - Supply the requesting person with the library's Request For Reconsideration of Materials form and ask that the form be completed. - Ask that the completed form be returned to and discussed with the Library Media Specialist - After the completed form has been returned and discussed, the Library Media Specialist will discuss the request with a committee assigned by the Principal, to read or review the material, to reexamine the reviews and determine any action to be taken. - The Principal will notify the person making the request of the action taken. - If the issue remains unresolved to the satisfaction of all parties, it will be referred to the Superintendent upon review of the parent's request and all actions taken, the Superintendent may choose to present an appeal to the BOE for a final decision or a recommendation.